Hotmoka/hotmoka/tutorial/Takamaka.md

 removing elements, for iterating on a list and for building a Java array `T[]` holding the elements of a `StorageList<T>`.

-Next section shows an example of use of `StorageList`.
+Next section shows an example of use for `StorageList`.

 ### A Gradual Ponzi Contract <a name="a-gradual-ponzi-contract"></a>